sarahmonster/cellar-door/README.md

 Shortcodes can also be added automatically using the "Add Media" button and selecting the shortcode desired from the "Insert Post Element" tab.

+### Testimonials

+Support for [testimonials](https://en.support.wordpress.com/testimonials/) is built into the theme.
+Testimonials can be added via the [Testimonials page](http://ffreq.wordpress.com/wp-admin/edit.php?post_type=jetpack-testimonial) in your admin panel.
+They can then be added to any post or page using the [testimonial shortcode](https://en.support.wordpress.com/testimonials-shortcode/).

 ### Additional functionality

 Additional functionality can be added to your site by taking advantage of [the plugins available on VIP.](https://vip.wordpress.com/plugins/) You can activate a plugin from your admin panel.